gooddata/gooddata-ui/docs/start_with_visual_components.md

 The component props can be of the following types:

+* **Style props** that define the style and interaction
 * **Data props** that define the data returned by execution of the GoodData platform itself

-* **Style props** that define the style and interaction
+The style props define style and interaction of a visualization.
+For more information, see the articles in the Properties section.

 The data props pass measures and attributes.
 These props are similar to the drag and drop sections in [Analytical Designer](https://help.gooddata.com/display/doc/Analytical+Designer) and use similar names such as "View by", "Stack by" and so on.
 A data prop can be a single value or an array of either the `IMeasure` or `IVisualizationAttribute` type, which is passed to the component as an object literal.

-You can find more information in the sections about individual components in the Visual Components section.
+You can find more information about data props in the articles about individual components in the Visual Components section.

 ### Example
 ```js